bigsql/spock/docs/README.md

 ### PostgreSQL Version differences

 PGLogical can replicate across PostgreSQL major versions.
-Despite that, long term cross-version replication is not considered a design target, though it may often work.
 Issues where changes are valid on the provider but not on the subscriber are more likely to arise when replicating across versions.

 It is safer to replicate from an old version to a newer version since PostgreSQL maintains solid backward compatibility but only limited forward compatibility.